AlexIoannides/kubernetes-mlops/README.md

 ## Installing Minikube for Local Development and Testing

-[Minikube](https://github.com/kubernetes/minikube) allows a single node Kubernetes cluster to run within a Virtual Machine (VM) within a local machine, for development purposes.
+[Minikube](https://github.com/kubernetes/minikube) allows a single node Kubernetes cluster to run within a Virtual Machine (VM) within a local machine (i.e. on your laptop), for development purposes.
 On Mac OS X, the steps required to get up-and-running are as follows:

 - make sure the [Homebrew](https://brew.sh) package manager for OS X is installed; then,
 - install VirtualBox using, `brew cask install virtualbox` (you may need to approve installation via OS X System Preferences); and then,